A Survey on Multi-Task Learning: MTL with Other Learning Paradigms

 In most applications, labeled data are expensive to collect but unlabeled data are abundant.
-So in some MTL applications, the training set of each task consists of both labeled and unlabeled data, hence we hope to exploit useful information contained in the unlabeled data to further improve the performance of MTL.
+So in some MTL applications, the training dataset of each task consists of both labeled and unlabeled data, hence we hope to exploit useful information contained in the unlabeled data to further improve the performance of supervised learning tasks.
 In machine learning, semi-supervised learning and active learning are two ways to utilize unlabeled data but in different ways.
-Semi-supervised learning aims to exploit geometrical information contained in the unlabeled data, while active learning selects representative unlabeled data to query an oracle with the hope to reduce the labeling cost as much as possible.
-Hence semi-supervised learning and active learning can be combined with MTL, leading to three new learning paradigms including semi-supervised multi-task learning \cite{llc07,lllsc09,zy09}, multi-task active learning \cite{rthr08,amg14,ft15}, and semi-supervised multi-task active learning \cite{llc09a}.
+Semi-supervised learning aims to exploit geometrical information contained in the unlabeled data, while active learning selects representative unlabeled data to query an oracle with the hope of increasing the labeling cost as little as possible.
+Hence semi-supervised learning and active learning can be combined with MTL, leading to three new learning paradigms including semi-supervised multi-task learning \cite{llc07,lllsc09,zy09}, multi-task active learning \cite{rthr08,amg14,ft15} and semi-supervised multi-task active learning \cite{llc09a}.
 Specifically, a semi-supervised multi-task classification model is proposed in \cite{llc07,lllsc09} to use random walk to exploit unlabeled data in each task and then cluster multiple tasks via a relaxed Dirichlet process.
-In \cite{zy09}, a semi-supervised multi-task Gaussian process for regression tasks, where different tasks are related via the hyperprior on the kernel parameters in Gaussian processes of all the tasks, is proposed to incorporate the unlabeled data into the design of the kernel function in each task to achieve the smoothness in the corresponding functional spaces.
+In \cite{zy09}, a semi-supervised multi-task Gaussian process for regression tasks, where different tasks are related via the hyperprior on the kernel parameters in Gaussian processes of all the tasks, is proposed to incorporate unlabeled data into the design of the kernel function in each task to achieve the smoothness in the corresponding functional spaces.
 Different from these semi-supervised multi-task methods, multi-task active learning adaptively selects informative unlabeled data for multi-task learners and hence the selection criterion is the core research issue.
 Reichart et al. \cite{rthr08} believe that data instances to be selected should be as informative as possible for a set of tasks instead of only one task and hence they propose two protocols for multi-task active learning.
 In \cite{amg14}, the expected error reduction is used as a criterion where each task is modeled by a supervised latent Dirichlet allocation model.
-Inspired by multi-armed bandits which balance the trade-off between the exploitation and exploration, a selection strategy is proposed in \cite{ft15} to consider both the risk of multi-task learner based on the trace norm regularization and the corresponding confidence bound.
-In \cite{lz16}, the MTRL method (i.e., problem (\ref{equ_MTRL_objective})) is extended to the interactive setting where a human expect is enquired about partial orderings of pairwise task covariances based an inconsistency criterion.
-Moreover, Li et al. \cite{llc09a} combine semi-supervised learning and active learning to utilize unlabeled data for MTL by using the Fisher information as a criterion to select unlabeled data to acquire their labels with the semi-supervised multi-task classification model \cite{llc07,lllsc09} as the classifier for multiple tasks.
+Inspired by multi-armed bandits which balance the trade-off between the exploitation and exploration, a selection strategy is proposed in \cite{ft15} to consider both the risk of a multi-task learner based on the trace norm regularization and the corresponding confidence bound.
+In \cite{lz16}, the MTRL method (i.e., problem (\ref{equ_MTRL_objective})) is extended to the interactive setting where a human expert is enquired about partial orderings of pairwise task covariances based an inconsistency criterion.
+In \cite{pl17}, a proposed generalization bound is used to select a subset from multiple unlabeled tasks to acquire labels to improve the generalization performance of all the tasks.
+For semi-supervised multi-task active learning, Li et al. \cite{llc09a} propose a model to use the Fisher information as a criterion to select unlabeled data to acquire their labels with the semi-supervised multi-task classification model \cite{llc07,lllsc09} as the classifier for each task.